langchain-ai/langgraph/docs/docs/tutorials/langgraph-platform/local-server.md

-# Quick Start: Launch Local LangGraph Server
+# QuickStart: Launch Local LangGraph Server

 This is a quick start guide to help you get a LangGraph app up and running locally.